List of Foods To Avoid With Fibromyalgia & What To Eat

 7. Fried foods

-Fried foods high in saturated or trans fats are associated with increased pain severity and disease burden in fibromyalgia.
+Fried foods high in saturated or trans fats are linked to inflammation and weight gain.
+In a small study of fewer than 100 participants, higher intake of these foods was associated with worse pain and fatigue in fibromyalgia.

 {{pro-tip-1}}